translate/pootle/docs/server/fabric_deployment.rst

     $ fab production update_db  # Updates DB schema to latest version

-If creating a blank DB and populating with a (local) DB backup:
+If creating a blank database and populating with a (local) database backup:

 .. code-block:: bash